MAN-005: Managed Care Formularies

 - Research should be conducted to assess the impact of formulary constraints and other approaches to containing prescription drug costs on patient welfare.

-- The Society urges pharmacists to contact the prescribing physician if a prescription written by the physician violates the managed care drug formulary under which the patient is covered, so that the physician has an opportunity to prescribe an alternative drug, which may be on the formulary.
+- The Society urges pharmacists to contact the prescribing physician if a prescription written by the physician violates the managed care drug formulary under which the patient is covered, so that the physician has an opportunity to prescribe an alternative drug that may be on the formulary.

-- The Society urges health plans including managed care organizations to provide physicians and patients with their medication formularies through multiple media, including Internet posting.
+- The Society urges health plans, including managed care organizations, to provide physicians and patients with their medication formularies, prior authorization forms and non-formulary drug request forms through multiple media, including easy-to-navigate Internet postings updated in real time.